LaboraTORIbio/breast_cancer_classifier/README.md

 python train.py -i ./data/us_only -o ./breast_cancer_classifier.tflite
 ```

-The pipeline will (1) split the dataset into training, validation and test, (2) load and preprocess the ultrasound images, (3) train a fully connected neural network on top of the frozen ResNet50 CNN, (4) fine-tune the outter layers of the ResNet50 CNN with the traning data, (5) evaluate the model, and (6) output the best performing model in terms of validation accuracy, in .keras and .tflite formats (please, note that a seed was not set, so different results will be obtained everytime the pipeline is run).
+The pipeline will (1) split the dataset into training, validation and test, (2) load and preprocess the ultrasound images, (3) train a fully connected neural network on top of the frozen ResNet50 convolution layers, (4) fine-tune the outter convolution layers of ResNet50 with the traning data, (5) evaluate the model, and (6) output the best performing model in terms of validation accuracy, in .keras and .tflite formats (please, note that a seed was not set, so different results will be obtained everytime the pipeline is run).

 ## Inference pipeline